 If there’s one thing my voiceover career has taught me, it’s that fortune favors the bold.
 Half of the battle is just showing up.
 The other half is making them remember you.

-You do, of course, always run the risk that you’ll land on the desk of the uptight individual who doesn’t appreciate South Park and American Dad-style humor.
+Of course, you always run the risk that you’ll land on the desk of the uptight individual who doesn’t appreciate South Park and American Dad-style humor.
 However, it’s not always about shock value.
-Sometimes being bold can mean going way off-spec on a B-take, (or even an A-take if you’re feeling really frisky.)
-I booked a series of Boost Mobile national TV spots several months back by completely ignoring the spec on my B-take and giving a read I thought might fit better.
+Sometimes being bold can mean going way off-spec on a B-take (or even an A-take if you’re feeling really frisky.)
+I booked a series of Boost Mobile national TV spots several months back by ignoring the spec on my B-take and giving a read I thought might fit better.
 They went for it.
 No edgy humor….just their copy in an unexpected manner.

 Sometimes, these choices can best be deployed on unexpected content.
 I’ve booked countless E-Learning and Corporate Narration jobs by unexpectedly dropping an Easter egg into an otherwise bog-standard read.
-If you are the ONE talent among a hundred who takes a shot, it can pay off.
+It can pay off if you are the ONE talent among a hundred who takes a shot.

 That said, be careful, and trust your instincts.
 There are many places where ad-libbing or taking an odd approach with delivery style would be a poor or inappropriate choice.
 A spot about a deadly disease or missing kids is not the place to demonstrate how clever you are.
-And when it comes to demos, be aware of whom you are submitting them to.
-I can think of five or ten agents where a well-placed bleep could get you signed…..I can also think of five or ten whom would mark you down for it.
-This should be something you discuss with your producer before considering going over the top with your demo.
+And when it comes to demos, be aware of whom you submit them to.
+I can think of five or ten agents where a well-placed bleep could get you signed…..I can also think of five or ten who would mark you down for it.
+You should discuss this with your producer before considering going over the top with your demo.
 Making a more vanilla version of a spot for a specific audience should not entail a lot of extra expense.

 In the end, however, today’s buyers are getting younger and younger.
 They have grown up with edgy takes on life to a degree that previous generations did not.
 Safe and vanilla are not the order of the day.
 Fortune….favors the bold.